 But that wasn’t what caught Yvlon’s voice in her throat.
 It was the faint thing she could see in the middle of that unearthly cloud, the familiar shape that appeared in the darkness, staring at her.

 He didn’t react to Yvlon’s voice.
-The Captain of Kyrial’s Pride stared ahead blankly, his face shifting in the mists.
-He stared ahead blankly, face pale and bloodless.
+The Captain of Kyrial’s Vanguard stared ahead blankly, his face shifting in the mists, pale and bloodless.
 And his head—it was moving in ways a head shouldn’t, not if it were attached to a body.